 With smaller crowds comes a smaller window of time for Disney guests to visit the parks.
-If you stay at a Disney World Resort Hotel, you can maximize your time by shortening both your drive time and taking advantage of Extra Magic Hours at Disney Parks.
+If you stay at a Disney World Resort Hotel, you can maximize your time by taking advantage of Extra Magic Hours at Disney Parks.
 Extra Magic Hours allow up to three additional hours at a Disney theme park open only to Disney Resort guests.
-It’s kind of the best!
+It’s the best!
+Extra Magic Hours are either offered early in the morning or late at night.
 Plus, with the extra time, you can park hop without feeling rushed.

 You may be seeing dollar signs at the thought of Disney World Resort prices, but that’s not the case for all.
 For example, Disney’s Art of Animation Resort and Disney’s Pop Century Resort are affordable and moderately priced.

 Downtown Disney has been completely transformed into the throwback, small-town styled Disney Springs.
 Here, you can take a break from the parks or visit after a day of character-filled adventures.